How to Build an AI-Powered Email Subscription Summarizer

 If you're like me, your email is probably overflowing with newsletters and notifications from all the subscriptions you've signed up for.
 It feels like a constant battle to catch up with all the "useful" insights that fill your inbox.

-What if I used GenAI to create a Subscription Summarizer?
+This got me thinking: What if I used GenAI to create a Subscription Summarizer?

 A tool that could sift through my inbox, extract the key information, and give me concise, actionable insights.